options1k/options1k/content/blog/trades/20240414 - week in review.md

 Despite the market going down, I still managed to make a small profit.

-Mostly thanks to my weekly `SPY` position, which barely expired out of the money (i.e. for profits).
+Mostly thanks to my weekly `SPY` position, which barely expired out of the money (i.e. SPY closed at 410, my short put was at 409).

-Unfortunately, I have a ton of open bullish positions, a couple of which I may need to take a loss on soon.
+Unfortunately, I have a ton of open bullish positions, a couple of which I may be looking at closing for big losses soon.

 Also, realized that I have a bit too many open positions right now, so may not be doing much until I close a few (i.e. literally can't open more positions because account has no "excess liquidity").